biarms/mysql/README.md

 To pull this image from [docker hub/docker cloud](https://hub.docker.com/r/biarms/mysql/):
 ```
-$ docker pull biarms/mysql:5.5 # should work on any arm device
+$ docker pull biarms/mysql:5.5 # should get the correct arm images on any arm device
 ```

+Caution: like 'latest', the version 5.5 is a moving target: today, it gives 5.5.60.
+Tomorrow, it could give 5.5.61.
+Be sure to always run the 'docker pull biarms/mysql:5.5' to get the latest images.

 ## Test of this image on different ARM boxes: